DD2480-Group10/javaparser/report.md

   return ObservableProperty.fromCamelCaseName(decapitalize(name));
 This is repeated for a second if-statement later in the method.
 So this section could be refactored into a separate method.
 So instead of having to write this whole section again it could call the other method.
 This would reduce the CC with 2 points from 15 to 13.

-### cleanLines
+#### cleanLines
-- *Refactoring plan*: If we want to simplify the cleanLines method to reduce the cyclomatic complexity we can do so by splitting up the method into two separate methods.
+ If we want to simplify the cleanLines method to reduce the cyclomatic complexity we can do so by splitting up the method into two separate methods.
   It could be done by collecting the lines, and then returning them at line 119 in the JavadocParser class.
   Since the method is now split up into separate methods the